Which of the following functional groups is found in all standard... | Study Prep in Pearson+

 1

-Step 1: Begin by recalling the general structure of standard amino acids.
-Amino acids are the building blocks of proteins and share a common structure consisting of an amino group ( ), a carboxyl group ( ), a hydrogen atom, and a unique side chain (R group) attached to a central carbon atom (alpha carbon).
+Step 1: Understand the structure of standard amino acids.
+All standard amino acids share a common backbone structure consisting of a central carbon atom (the alpha carbon) bonded to four groups: an amino group ( ), a carboxyl group ( ), a hydrogen atom, and a variable side chain (R group).

-Step 2: Analyze the options provided in the question.
-The functional groups listed are: a carboxyl group ( ), a benzene ring, a phosphate group ( ), and a sulfhydryl group ( ).
+Step 2: Analyze the functional groups listed in the question.
+The amino group ( ) is part of the backbone structure of all standard amino acids.
+The other groups listed (methyl group, sulfhydryl group, and phosphate group) are not universally present in all amino acids.

-Step 3: Recall that the carboxyl group ( ) is a defining feature of all standard amino acids.
-It is part of the core structure and contributes to the acidic properties of amino acids.
-None of the other options (benzene ring, phosphate group, sulfhydryl group) are universally present in all standard amino acids.
+Step 3: Recall that the methyl group ( ) is found in specific amino acids like alanine, but not in all amino acids.
+Similarly, the sulfhydryl group ( ) is unique to cysteine, and the phosphate group ( ) is not a component of standard amino acids.

-Step 4: Understand that while some amino acids may contain additional functional groups (e.g., a sulfhydryl group in cysteine or a benzene ring in phenylalanine), these are specific to certain amino acids and not found in all standard amino acids.
+Step 4: Confirm that the amino group ( ) is universally present in all standard amino acids, as it is essential for forming peptide bonds during protein synthesis.

-Step 5: Conclude that the carboxyl group ( ) is the correct answer because it is universally present in the structure of all standard amino acids.
+Step 5: Conclude that the correct answer is the amino group ( ), as it is the functional group found in all standard amino acids.

 Related Videos